georgetour/Custom-CMS-like-Wordpress/README.md

 # Structure
+Explanation for each file so we understand what every folder does:
 - admin - The layout for the admin area will be inserted here
 - css - Nothing strange our css
 - database tables - You can find the tables that will be used so you just create a new database, import them and connect to your DB